asiapacificforum/nhrihub/README.md

   localhost:5000/en/teaspoon/testname
 where testname is the name of the test suite you wish to run.
 The following js test suites are included:
 * media

+#### Headless testing (faster, but testing is difficult, use this for regression testing)
+Requires phantomjs version 2.1.1 or later.
+From the application directory command line run
+    teaspoon --suite media

 ## Deployment
 Development updates are pushed manually to a git repository, using the normal git push procedure.